twellspring/aws-formula/README.rst

 ``vpc``
 ------------
 VPC contains vpcs for a given region.
 Each vpc will have data for all VPC specific states, even if they are not in the vpc.sls.
 The vpc pillar name is the name that will be used for the VPC in AWS.
-The only data directly under the vpc name is the CIDR block for the VPC
+The only data directly under the vpc name is the CIDR block for the VPC.
+This Formula is designed using a class B network for the VPC and class C for all subnets.

 .. code-block:: yaml

   vpc:
     myvpc:
       cidr_prefix: '10.10'